Battle of Tampere

 The Battle of Tampere was a 1918 Finnish Civil War battle, fought in Tampere, Finland from 15 March to 6 April between the Whites and the Reds.
-It is the most famous and the heaviest of all the Finnish Civil War battles.
-Today it is particularly remembered for its bloody aftermath as the Whites executed hundreds of capitulated Reds and took 11,000 prisoners placed in the Kalevankangas camp.
+It is the most famous and deadly of all the Finnish Civil War battles.
+Its bloody aftermath saw the Whites execute hundreds of captured Reds with another 11,000 prisoners sent to the Kalevankangas camp.

 Background

 In the 1910s, Tampere was the third largest town in Finland with a population of approximately 60,000, including the suburbs.
-It was the most industrialized town in Finland which was considered the capital of the Finnish labour movement.
+It was the most industrialized town in Finland and was considered the capital of the Finnish labour movement.
 Tampere had played a key role in the 1905 general strike and the town was a stronghold for the trade unions and the Social Democratic Party.

 As the Civil War started in late January 1918, the Reds targeted the important railway junction of Haapamäki, 100 kilometres north of Tampere.
 The frontline was soon established 50–60 kilometres north of Tampere and Tavastia Front became the major theatre of the war.
 The large working-class population and the railway connections made Tampere the main base for Red Guards, although the Red government was working in Helsinki.
 On January 27, Tampere was completely under the control of the Reds.
 Tampere Red Guard had about 6,000 members, including 300 women, about 5% of the total.